 This program, initiated when a community manager is struggling to meet his or her goals, permits an open dialogue about obstacles to overcome, tools or training that the manager might need, and the expectations that he or she must meet in order to fulfill their position requirements.
 It gives managers specific expectations and deadlines to bring performance up to required levels, asking for their input and providing tools that are needed to succeed.

-WRC utilizes a proprietary performance-based evaluation to give feedback to rate associates on contributions, job knowledge, compliance with community culture, leadership abilities, safety, teamwork and other key success indicators.
-The evaluator gives the associate feedback on their successes and areas for improvement.
-Managers are evaluated on the key indicators critical to community and departmental success.
+Watermark utilizes a proprietary performance-based evaluation within Watermark Connect’s Engagement Center to give real-time feedback to evaluate and engage with associates on their accomplishments, job knowledge, training needs, compliance with Watermark culture, leadership abilities, future commitments, teamwork and other key success indicators.
+The Portfolio gives the associate feedback on their successes and areas for improvement.

-Watermark uses a proprietary management Talent Review process that gives senior management the tools to review abilities and commitment of each member of the management team at their community.
-Based on placement on a skill and commitment chart, an action plan is put into place for every manager.
-It may entail extra training, an improvement plan, acknowledgement, or the chance to expand into a new role.
-This review process ensures that senior management is regularly evaluating their managers and providing tools they need to bring performance to the next level.
+Watermark’s management team uses a proprietary management Talent Review process that provides associates with information about the abilities and commitment of each member of the team at their community.
+Based on their placement on a skills and commitment graph, an action plan is put into place for every frontline associate and manager.
+It may entail extra training, an improvement plan, acknowledgment or the chance to expand into a new role.
+This review process ensures that management is regularly evaluating their associates and providing tools they need to bring performance to the next level.

-WRC has assembled operational standards for each department to increase performance and reduce operational risks.
+Watermark has assembled operational standards for each department to increase performance and reduce operational risks.
 Throughout the year, department managers conduct self, peer and supervisory Standards Reviews.
-Annually, WRC conducts Standards Reviews to ensure that systems, policies, procedures and best practices are in place.
-The expectation is that each department achieves a score of 90 percent or better on their individual standards.
+Annually, Watermark conducts Accreditation Standards Reviews to ensure that systems, policies, procedures and best practices are in place.
+The expectation is that each department achieves a score of 90% or better on their departmental standards.

 Resident/Family Satisfaction Surveys

-This survey process works almost identically to the employee survey process.
-Conducted annually at each community, resulting scores are disseminated to the communities and action and communication plans are immediately provided to the residents.
+This survey process works almost identically to the associate survey process.
+Conducted annually at each community, resulting scores are evaluated and action and communication plans are immediately provided to the residents.

 This tool allows managers to receive feedback from peers, subordinates and supervisors about their management and coaching performance.
 Partnering surveys are conducted whenever a manager or supervisor feels this would be beneficial.
 Typically, managers at each community have a Partnering Survey conducted at least annually.